 The minimum requirements for a person to be considered transsexual are debated.
 Some feel that hormone-induced changes, without surgical changes, are sufficient to qualify for the label transsexual.
 Others, especially health care providers, believe there is a certain set of procedures that must always be completed.
 The general public often defines “a transsexual” as someone who has or plans to have a “sex change “sex reassignment surgery” (SRS)a term which reflects the belief that transsexual people do not consider themselves to be changing their sex, but to be correcting their bodies.

 In contrast, some transgender people often do not identify as being of or wanting to be the opposite sex, but as being of or wanting to be another gender

 Therefore, Transsexuals are individuals who do not identify with their birth-assigned genders and sometimes alter their bodies surgically and/or hormonally.
 The Transition (formerly called “sex change”) is a complicated, multi-step process that may take years and may include, but is not limited to, sex reassignment surgery.

-Transphobia: Fear or hatred of transgender people; transphobia is manifested in a number of ways, including violence, harassment, and discrimination.
+Transphobia: Fear or hatred of transgender people; transphobia is manifested in several ways, including violence, harassment, and discrimination.

-Transvestite: (TV) This is basically the same as a cross-dresser.
-To others it carries the connotation that the person cross-dresses for sexual stimulation.
-This is an emotionally loaded term, and it's is not clearly appropriate.
+Transvestite: (TV): This is the same as a cross-dresser.
+To others, it carries the connotation that the person cross-dresses for sexual stimulation.
+This is an emotionally loaded term, and it’s is not appropriate.

-Transvestitic fetishism: Is diagnostic terminology for a person who cross-dresses for sexual stimulation.
+Transvestic fetishism: – Is diagnostic terminology for a person who cross-dresses for sexual stimulation.

 Tuck: The technique of hiding male genitals so that they do not cause an embarrassing bulge under female clothing.